Colo2121/ShellHacksSubmission/readme.md

 ## Training Process

-1. **Dataset Download:** Obtained the dataset from Roboflow Universe in COCO format.
+1. **Dataset Download:** Obtained the dataset from Roboflow Universe in YOLO-v8 format.
-2. **Dataset Conversion:** Used Roboflow to convert the dataset into a YOLOv8 compatible format.
 3. **Model Training:** Trained the YOLOv8 model on the converted dataset.

 ## Dependencies